ShiftDock/backup_plan/README.md

 You can get the path by running `which rvm` and running `ls -al path` to get a list of the Rubies available to you.

 Sweet.

+## Customisation

+The `config_example.yml` file is well annotated and allows you to not only set the required options; such as amazon credentials and your project details, but to customise the behaviour of the script.
+Remember to rename it to `config.yml`.

+Add an `options` entry if one doesn't exist and you can add any options that `mysqldump` normally takes, allowing you full control over what kind of dumps you want to make of your database.
+If you chose verbosity or debugging information Backup Plan will print this as it performs the dump.
+This will end up in your Cron logs and emails.
+Handy.

+For safety you should be careful about allowing access to this config file.
+Certain options used internally by the script;
+for example user, password and result-file, cannot be overridden in this way.